yapyingkang/SOLA/README.md

 - Never commit your `secret.key` or any unencrypted sensitive data files to public repositories
 - Add `secret.key` and sensitive files to `.gitignore` to prevent accidental exposure
 - Keep backups of your encryption key securely outside of the repository

+ Note About Databases

+For security, demo releases, SOLA do NOT include real database files  (CatalogueItems.csv, etc.).
+Please create your own data files or follow instructions in the README to initialize sample data.

 ## Contribution
 Contributions are welcome via pull requests.
 Please adhere to security best practices when handling sensitive data.